infraspecdev/spellcheck-action/SECURITY.md

 # Security

-GitHub takes the security of our software products and services seriously, including all open source code repositories managed through our GitHub organizations, such as [GitHub](https://github.com/infraspecdev/).
+Infraspec takes the security of our software products and services seriously, including all open-source code repositories managed through our GitHub organization, [Infraspec](https://github.com/infraspecdev/).

 If you find any security vulnerabilities in our open source projects, please report them.
 We will ensure that your findings are passed along to the appropriate maintainers for remediation.